Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

-\begin{proposition}[\cite{McNaughtPap71}] Finite automata, regular expressions and MSO logic define the family of \emph{regular} (or rational) languages (REG).
-The family of aperiodic regular languages coincides with the families of languages defined by star-free REs and by FO-logic.
+\begin{prop} Finite automata, regular expressions and MSO logic define the family of \emph{regular} (or rational) languages (REG) \cite{bib:Buchi1960a,Elg61,Tra61}.
+The family of aperiodic regular languages coincides with the families of languages defined by star-free REs and by FO-logic \cite{McNaughtPap71}. \end{prop}